perryrh0dan/passline/readme.md

    passline [global options] command [command options] [arguments...]

 VERSION:
-   0.2.0
+   0.4.0

 DESCRIPTION:
    Password manager for the command line

 COMMANDS:
-   backup, b    Create a backup
-   create, a    Add an existing password for a website generate, g  Generate a password for an item delete, d    Delete an item edit, e      Edit an item
+   add, a    Add an existing password for a website backup, b    Create a backup generate, g  Generate a password for an item delete, d    Delete an item edit, e      Edit an item